 We focus this discussion of prior work on the two key properties of our method: reflectance modeling under natural lighting, and appearance modeling with a data-driven reflectance model.
-We refer to the surveys of Dorsey et al. [5], and Weinmann and Klein [23] for an in-depth general overview of appearance modeling.
+We refer to the surveys of Dorsey et al. [7], and Weinmann and Klein [8] for an in-depth general overview of appearance modeling.

 Reflectance Modeling under Natural Lighting A first subset of methods models surface reflectance from multiple photographs under natural lighting.
-Oxholm and Nishino [15] model shape and homogeneous reflectance from multiple photographs under known natural lighting.
-Palma et al. [16], Dong et al. [4], and Zhou et al. [27] recover spatially-varying surface reflectance under unknown natural lighting from a dense sampling of multiple views or multiple rotations of a subject with known shape.
-Xia et al. [24] extended the method of Dong et al. [4] to model spatially-varying reflectance under unknown natural lighting and unknown shape.
+Oxholm and Nishino [9] model shape and homogeneous reflectance from multiple photographs under known natural lighting.
+Palma et al. [10], Dong et al. [11], and Zhou et al. [12] recover spatially-varying surface reflectance under unknown natural lighting from a dense sampling of multiple views or multiple rotations of a subject with known shape.
+Xia et al. [13] extend the method of Dong et al. [11] to model spatially-varying reflectance under unknown natural lighting and unknown shape.
 These model all rely on non-linear reflectance models and estimation processes.
 In contrast, we employ a linear data-driven BRDF model and rely on a linear estimation process.

 A second subset of methods models surface reflectance from just a single photograph of an object under natural lighting.
-In seminal work, Ramamoorthi and Hanrahan [17] lay out a spherical harmonics framework for estimating general homogeneous reflectance functions modeled by a spherical harmonics expansion.
-Romeiro et al. [19, 20] model the homogeneous surface reflectance using a bivariate data-driven model from an object with known shape under known and unknown natural lighting respectively.
-Similarly, Lombardi et al. [10] also estimate natural lighting and homogeneous surface reflectance modeled by the DSBRDF reflectance model [14].
-Finally, Barron and Malik [2] recover shape, lighting and spatially-varying albedo from a single photograph under unknown natural lighting.
+In seminal work, Ramamoorthi and Hanrahan [14] lay out a spherical harmonics framework for estimating general homogeneous reflectance functions modeled by a spherical harmonics expansion.
+Romeiro et al. [15], [16] model the homogeneous surface reflectance using a bivariate data-driven model from an object with known shape under known and unknown natural lighting respectively.
+Similarly, Lombardi et al. [17] also estimate natural lighting and homogeneous surface reflectance modeled by the DSBRDF reflectance model [18].
+Lin et al. [19] exploit color statistics to estimate the homogeneous reflectance from a single photograph of an object with unknown shape and known lighting.
+Finally, Barron and Malik [20] recover shape, lighting and spatially-varying albedo from a single photograph under unknown natural lighting.
 However, Barron and Malik only consider diffuse reflectance.
 Our method espouses the same overall goal as this second subset of methods.
-A reflectance map can potentially be obtained from a single observations of a convex object of known shape (e.g., sphere) or using the deep learning method of Rematas et al. [18].
-However, we explicitly desire to recover a data-driven model [11] based on real-world measured reflectance.
+A reflectance map can potentially be obtained from a single observations of a convex object of known shape (e.g., sphere) or using the deep learning method of Rematas et al. [5].
+However, we explicitely desire to recover a data-driven model [1] based on real-world measured reflectance.

 A third subclass of methods relies on deep learning to infer reflectance properties under unknown natural lighting from a single image.
-Li et al. [7] and Ye et al. [26] estimate the parameters of an analytical BRDF model [22] for a spatially-varying material.
+Li et al. [21] and Ye et al. [22] estimate the parameters of an analytical BRDF model [23] for a spatiallyvarying material.
 Both Li et al. and Ye et al. focus on augmenting the training data with unlabeled photographs in order to reduce the number of required labeled training data (i.e., measured SVBRDFs).
-Li et al. [8] present a network structure and a novel post-processing step based on conditional random fields to estimate spatiallyvarying reflectance parameters for an analytical micro-facet BRDF model [21].
-Finally, Li et al. [9] propose a cascading network structure to iteratively estimate and refine the shape and spatially-varying surface reflectance.
+Li et al. [24] present a network structure and a novel post-processing step based on conditional random fields to estimate spatially-varying reflectance parameters for an analytical micro-facet BRDF model [25].
+Finally, Li et al. [26] propose a cascading network structure to iteratively estimate and refine the shape and spatially-varying surface reflectance.
 All of the above methods express the surface reflectance using an analytical BRDF model.
-In contrast, we express the surface reflectance using a more expressive data-driven model, albeit limited to a homogeneous material and under known natural lighting.
+In contrast, we express the surface reflectance using a more expressive datadriven model, albeit limited to a homogeneous material and under known natural lighting.